 Candidates should be self-directed, able to successfully undertake full-time academic research at the graduate level, highly motivated, and demonstrate excellence through academic record, leadership potential, and qualifying educational and related professional experiences.
 The review boards expect to see substantial academic accomplishment and potential for professional accomplishment, including for professionals in non-academic fields.
 Significant accomplishments may include teaching and research endeavors and awards, professional honors, memberships and activities in professional associations, exhibits, and publications.
 Moreover, candidates should demonstrate the cross-cultural sensitivity, responsibility, and flexibility needed to adjust successfully to life in United States.
 Grantees also serve as cultural ambassadors and should be prepared to speak about their country, culture, and program activities to academic, professional, or community groups.

 Candidates should submit a well-written, concise, and compelling application that illustrates qualifications, leadership and impact potential, and preparedness for research at the graduate level in the United States.
 Candidates must propose their own research projects.
 Research proposals should include a clearly formulated research question, describe the objectives, methodology, the nature of research (quantitative or qualitative), its significance, evaluation, and dissemination plans, justification for residence in the United States for the proposed project, project duration, and other relevant aspects.
 Proposed projects are evaluated for their goals, contribution to the advancement of knowledge in the candidate’s field, potential for building bridges between BiH and the United States, feasibility, benefit to the host institution, and contribution to BiH’s advancement.
-Although applying to the Fulbright U.S. Student Program, Fulbright Foreign Student Program (non-U.S.) candidates may find helpful the Fulbright U.S. Student Program’s guidelines on application components, application tips, and application checklists.
+Candidates may find helpful Study Objective and Personal Statement Guidelines, as well as the application checklist.(PDF 1MB)

 Grants are open, merit-based, awarded competitively, and are subject to availability of funds.
 Award benefits generally include: